kptdev/kpt/site/guides/namespace-provisioning-ui.md

   repository.
 Branch and directory can be left blank.
 Branch will default to `main` and directory will default to `/`.
 - In `Repository Authentication`, you`ll need to use the GitHub Personal Access Token (unless your repository allows for unauthenticated writes).
+Github Personal Access Tokens can be created at https://github.com/settings/tokens, and must include the 'repo' scope.
 Create a new secret for the Personal Access Token as directed by the flow.
 - In `Repository Content`, be sure to select Blueprints.

 Once the repository is registered, use the breadcrumbs (upper left) to navigate